 Apply for a legal name change directly with Vital Statistics in the province where you currently reside.
-As you do not hold a Canadian birth certificate, you will be required to surrender your permanent resident card.
+If you do not hold a Canadian birth certificate you will be required to surrender your permanent resident card.
 We recommend taking some photocopies first.

-Once your application is successful, you must apply for a replacement permanent resident card under your new name.
-Easy Change provides the application forms to replace your PR card or citizenship papers in our personalized kits.
+Once your application is successful you must apply for a replacement permanent resident card under your new name.
+Easy Name Change provides the application forms to replace your PR card or citizenship papers in our personalized kits.

 What about my name in my country of birth/citizenship?

-Dual citizens should consider what implications may arise as a result of having documents issued in their birth country under a different name.
-Some countries allow you to change your foreign passport abroad with a Canadian legal name change certificate.
+Anyone changing names in Canada who holds a passport from a different country should consider what implications may arise.
+You will have your passport and other documents from your birth country under a different name from what you will be using in Canada.
+Some countries allow you to change your foreign passport from abroad by showing your Canadian legal name change certificate.
 Speak to your embassy to find out if your country qualifies and the exact process and laws.
-Once you have your foreign passports in a new name, most companies from that country should allow your name change.
+Once you have your foreign passport changed into your name, most companies from that country should allow your name change.

 Once you have made your assessment on changing names and have decided to proceed, complete your province's legal name change application form.
-It usually takes a few weeks to complete the form and gather all the supporting documents needed.
-There a fee to change names which is payable directly to Vital Statistics, the fee varies between provinces and is separate to the cost of purchasing an Easy Name Change kit.
+It usually takes a couple weeks to complete the form and gather all the supporting documents needed.
+There is a fee to change names which is payable directly to Vital Statistics, the fee varies between provinces and is separate to the cost of purchasing an Easy Name Change kit.
+Expect to pay between $120 and $150.
 Vital Statistics Name Change forms and information are available in all Easy Name Change kits, or can be obtained directly from Vital Statistics.
 The form has clear instructions on how to be completed.

 There is no right or wrong way to go about changing names.

-We're often asked 'what should I do' by non citizens who want to change names.
+We're often asked 'what should I do' by Canadian permanent residents who want to change names.
 Every person's situation is unique and we are unable to answer this question.
-You must weight up your desire to be known by a new name, the legal name change process, updating your PR card and notifying companies and deciding what to do about your name in your country of birth.
+You must weight your desire to be known by a new name, the legal name change process, updating your PR card (for a $50 fee at the time of writing), notifying companies and deciding what to do about your name in your country of birth.
 We can't make this assessment for you.